kelseyjo959/aws-solutions-architect/applications/README.md

 ## SQS

 * AWS web service that gives access to message queue that can be used to store messages while computer is processing them
-* distributed queue system that quickly and reliably queue messages that one compoment in app generates to be consumed by another component
+* distributed queue system that quickly and reliably queue messages that one component in app generates to be consumed by another component
 * queue = temporary repository for messages waiting to be processed
+* messages will continue to exist and be pushed until they are deleted
 * **pull based**, not pushed based
 * **256 KB message size**
 * messages can be kept in queue from 1 min - 14 days